henrikbulldog/spark.org.anonymizer/Readme.md

 # Anonymizer

-This is a shared component to anonymize data in a DataFrame.
+Anonymizes data in a DataFrame.

 The method anonymize() will anonymize selected fields or all fields in a dataframe.